33 Different Types of Wasps in Alabama

 The Paper Wasp feeds on nectar, sap, and fruit juices and is considered beneficial because it helps to control the insect populations in their habitats.

-Their stings are considered moderate to severe and should be avoided at all costs.
+Their stings are considered moderate to severe and should be avoided.

 23. Potter Wasp